 SQL Saturday Colorado Springs (SQLSat #584)

 It’s been a while since I’ve attended a SQL Saturday.
-I think the last one was in 2013 in OKC to be exact.
-I had blogged about that one too, but I think I’ve lost that post with the split of the websites.
-At anyrate, it was great to be able to go again.
-It’s a good oppurtunity to be able to catch up with what’s going on in the SQL community.
+I think the last one was in 2013 in OKC, to be exact.
+I had blogged about that one too, but I think I lost that post with the old website.
+At any rate, it was great to be able to go again.
+It’s an excellent opportunity to be able to catch up with what’s going on in the SQL community.
+It also aligns with my goal for the year to focus more on development.
 Although being the introvert that I am, meeting people is still a difficult task.

-Susantha Bathige (b/t) started things off with a discussion about the new cardinality estimator (circa SQL 2014) and then a discussion about statistics.
-I’m going to be honest here, this was a bit of an in depth session on a topic that I’m not up on.
-Something I need to work on.
+Susantha Bathige (blog/twitter) started things off with a discussion about the new cardinality estimator (circa SQL 2014) and then a discussion about statistics.
+I’m being honest, here, this was a bit of an in-depth session on a topic that I’m not up to speed on, this is an area I need to work on.
 It ended up being a little too technical, too early.
-While I picked up on some of it, most of it went over my head.
+While I picked up on some of it, most of the discussion went over my head.

-Brian Hansen (b/t) gave an exellecent session on the fundementals of the transaction log.
-It was a beginner course and much of this I already knew.
+Brian Hansen (blog/twitter) gave an excellent session on the fundamentals of the transaction log.
+It was a beginner course, and much of this, I already knew.
 He did get into the basics of VLFs, which was a good primer for the later course on VLFs for the last session.
-I was actually torn about going to this session vs the advanced session on AG troubleshooting.
-As I mentioned though, I wanted a primer for the afternoon session on VLFs.
+I was torn about going to this session vs. the advanced session on AG troubleshooting.
+As I mentioned, though, I wanted a primer for the afternoon session on VLFs.

-Steve Jones (b/t) offered a great session on devops and version control for database people.
-I really wanted to attend this session, as I think it’s something we could really use/impliment at work.
+Steve Jones (blog/twitter) offered a great session on DevOps and version control for database people.
+I wanted to attend this session, as I think it’s something we could use/implement at work.
 As I suspected, it was worth the trip.
-I walked out with some ideas on how to both use this at work, and help with my transistion to database development.
+I walked out with some ideas on how to both use this at work and help with my transition to database development.
 Now I just need to learn how to use versioning control software.

-Tim Gormon (b/t) talked about thin provosioning databases using a hardware applicance.
+Tim Gormon (twitter) talked about thin provisioning databases using a hardware appliance.
 IT’s a fascinating concept, and I can see the benefit.
-Hell I wish we had something like this now.
-The idea that we can thin provosion our databases to ease storage costs and not endure the bloat of test/dev systems is awesome.
-My question is, while I have no doubt this will be the norm eventually, is this really something most shops can afford now?
+Hell, I wish we had something like this now.
+The idea that we can thin provision our databases to ease storage costs and not endure the bloat of test/dev systems is fantastic.
+My question is, while I have no doubt this will be the norm eventually, is this something most shops can afford now?

-Michelle Poolet (b/t) Talked about managing transaction logs and the VLFs that go with the transaction log.
-She provided a lot of great information about the algrorythms, including some hard numbers.
-I’m glad I went, but at the same time this wasn’t the session I was hoping it would be.
-I didn’t find any great relevations from this session like I thought I would.
-Apperently I have learned much more about the subject than I realized.
-One of the points she did make was to adjust the tlog autogrow settings to not default, presize them and presize the autogrow increment.
+Michelle Poolet (twitter) Talked about managing transaction logs and the VLFs that go with the transaction log.
+She provided great information about the algorithms, including some hard numbers.
+I’m glad I went, but at the same time, this wasn’t the session I was hoping it would be.
+I didn’t find any great revelations from this session like I thought I would.
+I seemed to have learned much more about the subject than I realized.
+One of the points she did make was to adjust the tlog auto grow settings instead of using defaults, pre-size them, and pre-size the auto grow increment.
 Good Advice!

 It was a great day of learning and hanging out.
-For the most part there was plenty of room, there was only one session that ran out of seats.
-I noticed there were quite a few people wearing smart watches and fitbits.
-Which I think is great, I think we spend too much time sitting.
+For the most part, there was plenty of room; there was only one session that ran out of seats.
+I noticed there were quite a few people wearing smartwatches and Fitbits.
+Which I think is excellent, I think we spend too much time sitting.
 Of course, it could just be that these people are data nerds and like to measure stuff.
-Personally, I wish standing during these sessions was a little more conducive to using a laptop at these things.
+I wish the ability to stand during these sessions was a little more conducive to using a laptop.
 I’m personally trying to move more and sit less.
 Although I won’t complain too much, I did win the SQL Toolbelt from Redgate’s raffle.